wso2/docs-mi/en/docs/get-started/development-kickstart.md

-# Developing Your First Integration Solution Using MI for VS Code
+# Developing Your First Integration Solution

 Integration developers need efficient tools to build and test all the integration use cases required by the enterprise before pushing them into a production environment.
-The following topics will guide you through the process of building and running an example integration use case using Micro Integrator extension for Visual Studio Code (MI for VS Code).
+The following topics will guide you through the process of building and running an example integration use case using the Micro Integrator extension for Visual Studio Code (MI for VS Code).
 This extension allows you to conveniently design, develop, and test your integration artifacts before deploying them in your production environment.

 ## What you'll build